WarehouseInc/disfcmd/README.md

 I am not viable for any damage caused by running this tool.

 # Mechanism
+Remember to create a restore point before this operation.

 Runs `dism /online /cleanup-image /restorehealth` first.

 If successful, moves to `sfc /scannow`.
 If SFC fails, the tool suggests the user to try rebooting the computer into Safe Mode then run SFC again.